FREE SHIPPING ON ORDERS OF 3 OR MORE DISPLAY BUDDIES IN ANY COMBINATION OF SIZES!

 First, I started off by getting a simple cardboard poster to use as a mounting board for my centerpiece.
 I then used rubber cement to attach a piece of hand-made wrapping paper from a local craft store to it as the color inspiration.

-Attaching the plate to the cardboard took a few minutes to figure out.
+Attaching the plate to the cardboard did take a few minutes to figure out.
 I took a separate piece of cord and ran it horizontally between the 2 wire armatures on the back of the platter, and then fed the ends through holes I had already measured and punched through the cardboard backing.
 Then I secured the cords on the back with a separate cord lock.
 My next step was to add the Velcro mounting tabs at each of the 4 corners.

 Here’s a look from the back